mhkeller/layercake.graphics/content/guide/99-helper-functions.md

 title: Helper functions
 ---

-LayerCake exposes some commonly-used helper functions.
+Layer Cake exposes some commonly-used helper functions.
 If you don't use them, they will be tree-shaken so there's no added bloat.

 ### newDiv(className[, stylesObject, parentDomNode])

-You can also export a `newDiv` function from the LayerCake module to help you in creating divs.
+You can also export a `newDiv` function from the Layer Cake module to help you in creating divs.
 If you pass a DOM node as the third argument it will attach it to that object.

 ```js
 import {default as Layercake, newDiv} from 'LayerCake';